jsdclxvi/Reforestation/README.md

-## How many apples grow on a tree?
-All of them!
+## Why did the chicken get a penalty?
+For fowl play.